Table Of Contents

 Experience

 It’s best to work with a company that has been in the business for several years.
 With more experience, they can provide better guidance throughout the process.
-They should also have a reputation that is easier to research and more reviews to consider.
+They should also have a reputation that is easier to research, and it should be easy to find online reviews from past customers.

 Interest Rates